HITS-AIN/GPCC.jl/README.md

 - a function `pred` for making predictions.
 - the posterior distribution of the offset vector `posterioroffsetb` as an object of type [MvNormal](https://juliastats.org/Distributions.jl/stable/multivariate/#Distributions.MvNormal).

+We show below that function `pred` can be used both for making predictions and calculating the predictive likelihood.

 ## ▶ How to make predictions